osscameroon/js-generator/README.md

 # Example

-We invite you to run the [example branch code](https://github.com/osscameroon/js-generator/tree/example) to follow this tutorial.
+We invite you to work on the [example branch code](https://github.com/osscameroon/js-generator/tree/example) to follow this tutorial.

 You are free to copy and paste into [JSFiddle](https://jsfiddle.net/) or just click on the link provided to see the result.